Fausto-Payano-Axomic/Cloud-Migration-Tool/README.md

 Below is a short demonstration gif of what a migration with the tool may look like:
 ![Alt text](https://i.imgur.com/CPEcoyo.gif)

+Currently the tool synchronously uploads a CSV fed list of files.
+Over time I'll be expanding, asynchronizing and optimizing the upload processs.
+The first priority at the moment was to get the tool general UI up and running as well as basic file uploading.

 ### License

 The MIT License (MIT)